Parera-Portell/prf-ccp/README.md

 # rf-ccp
 Common Conversion Point Stacking for receiver functions analysis.
 Input data must be in SAC format.
-Requires the sacio library.
+Requires the sacio and fftw3 libraries.

 Exampe parameter file: